-The Executive Directors (K Neilson, A Clifford and P Howard) are all employees of the Investment Manager, Platinum Asset Management, and are not remunerated by the Company.
+The Executive Directors (K Neilson, A Clifford and P Howard) are all employees of the Investment Manager, has not made any determination as to what proportion of its employees' compensation relates to Platinum Capital Limited.

+Platinum Asset Management, and are not remunerated by the Company.
 M Halstead was employed by Platinum Investment Management Limited until his retirement on 31 March 2011.
-A portion of the compensation paid by Platinum Asset Management to its employees is in relation to managing the affairs of the Company.
-Platinum Asset Management has not made any determination as to what proportion of its employees' compensation relates to Platinum Capital Limited.
-Platinum Asset Management paid Executive Directors of the Company short-term compensation of \$1,520,900 (2010: \$1,648,400) and superannuation of \$45,597 (2010: \$124,983).
+A portion of the compensation paid by and superannuation of \$45,597 (2010: \$124,983).
 In addition, M Halstead received a payment of \$118,226 representing accrued annual leave of \$24,941 and accrued long service leave of \$93,285.